 The past few years of Best Director winners have proven that cinema stylists who can deliver scale and scope often get rewarded: see Ang Lee’s “Life of Pi,” Alfonso Cuaron’s “Gravity” and A.G.
 Inarritu’s “The Revenant,” not to mention Damien Chazelle’s “La La Land.”

-But the directors also recognize breakout talent (Benh Zeitlin’s “Beasts of the Southern Wild”) and great international directors such as Pedro Almodovar, Michael Haneke and Mike Leigh.
+But the Academy directors branch also recognizes breakout talent (Benh Zeitlin’s “Beasts of the Southern Wild”) and great international directors such as Pedro Almodovar, Michael Haneke and Mike Leigh.
 And they appreciate films featuring a showcase performance or two.

 Photo Courtesy of MACRO